Stucchi2000/bookmasters-LSPD/README.md

 The module contains a Python class, named BookRecords() which has been used to store the functions we needed.
 The functions developed are three.

+- **__len__():** basic class method that overrides the standard python method and outputs the number of entries in the dataset.

+- **__getitem__():** overrides the standard python method granting a easier way to select dataframe columns as elements of the class.

- - **The search():** function returns all the dataset entries over one column matching a given keyword.
+- **search():** function returns all the dataset entries over one column matching a given keyword.
 Optionally it can also override the output column with another column and provide the corresponding index matching elements.

-- **The get_info():** function returns, given a specific column label, the entry of the asked book
+- **get_info():** function returns, given a specific column label, the entry of the asked book

-- **The suggestion():** function returns a series of all the unique entries in dataset column genre
+- **suggestion():** function returns a series of all the unique entries in dataset column genre

 ### term_utils.py